 According to veterinary behaviorist Dr. Kelly Ballantyne: “Biting owners during petting is one of the most common behavioral problems of cats.”

 But it’s important to remember one thing: never encourage your cat to bite you!
-Do not provoke rough play, and definitely do not punish your cat for reacting.
-If your cat bites you, simply stop engaging with them.
-Move your hand away and this will signal to them that playtime is over for the time being.
+Do not provoke rough play, and do not punish your cat for reacting.
+If your cat bites you, stop engaging with them.
+Move your hand away, and this will signal them that playtime is over for now.
 One of the reasons that it’s important not to encourage bite play with your cat is because they will come to expect this as a part of their petting routine…which might not work out well when a guest or another member of the family pets the cat and gets attacked as a result.

-Never heard of this term before?
+Have you never heard of this term before?
 Well, now you have!
 Pet-induced aggression is an issue that develops when your cat relates touching with a negative experience.
-Cats are particular creatures with a sensitive nature no matter what breed they are.
+Cats are particular creatures with a sensitive nature, no matter what breed they are.
 This overly aggressive form of biting is associated with fear, aggression, and their desire to be over-territorial, and it can happen to any cat at any stage in their life.

 CatHealth.com shares the warning signs of pet-induced aggression that you should be aware of:

-If you have the means to, perhaps consider adopting a cat friend for them to keep them company if you have a job that requires long hours.
+If you have the means, perhaps consider adopting a cat friend for them to keep them company if you have a job that requires long hours.
 Despite how society attempts to condition our minds that cats are solitary beings, this is entirely untrue.
-Cats actually become quite lonely when left alone for extended periods of time and would much rather prefer to spend their time with others, humans and cats included.
+Cats actually become quite lonely when left alone for extended periods of time and would much instead prefer to spend their time with others, humans and cats included.

 Cat biting?
 There might be an underlying health reason for it…

-Pay close attention to when your cat tries to bite you when you pet them.
-Your cat doesn’t have the ability to tell you when they’re hurting, and it’s common knowledge that cats are the masters of hiding their pain.
-Just as with humans, when we are experiencing pain we do not want to be touched.
-If your cat once loved to be pet, and now they react by biting, this is a clear indication that something could be amiss with their health.
+Please pay close attention to when your cat tries to bite you when you pet them.
+Your cat can’t tell you when they’re hurting, and it’s common knowledge that cats are the masters of hiding their pain.
+Just as with humans, when we are experiencing pain, we do not want to be touched.
+If your cat once loved to be pet and now they react by biting, this is a clear indication that something could be amiss with their health.
 Immediately take them in to see their vet so that they can be evaluated.

 I’m wild at heart, and don’t you forget it!

 Sure, your cat knows exactly where their next meal is coming from.
-But just because they don’t have to hunt their dinner doesn’t mean that they aren’t wild at heart.
+But just because they don’t have to hunt their dinner doesn’t mean they aren’t wild.
 If you find your cat flipping the script and going postal on you when you pet them, it’s almost like when they get the zoomies and scurry across the room.
-Cats are going to be cats, and just because your cat is domesticated doesn’t mean that they won’t channel their inner feral kitty on occasion.
-Their over-reactive (and painful!) response to you petting them just might be a manifestation of status-induced aggression which street cats (or in this case your indoor kitty channeling their inner street cat kitty) will display as a means to show others who is the top cat.
+Cats will be cats, and just because your cat is domesticated doesn’t mean that they won’t channel their inner feral kitty on occasion.
+Their over-reactive (and painful!) response to you petting them might be a manifestation of status-induced aggression that street cats (or in this case your indoor kitty channeling their inner street cat kitty) will display as a means to show others who is the top cat.

 Above all, if your cat bites you when you pet them, try not to take it to heart.
-Your cat is a tiny lion right there in your living room, and sometimes, they just gotta be big cats trapped in tiny cat clothing.
+Your cat is a tiny lion in your living room, and sometimes, they gotta be big cats trapped in tiny cat clothing.

 Did you learn anything new about our feline friends?
-Don’t forget to share this article with other cat lovers that you know so that they can learn something, too.
+Don’t forget to share this article with other cat lovers you know so they can learn something, too.

 Have you ever wondered why cats will often close their eyes when you pet them?
 Read about it here on cattitudedaily.com.